 Take Home Exam

-A take-home exam takes advantage of Canvas’s Assignments tool to task students with completing an examination paper in their own time over a specific period of time.
-The focus here is not on tasking students with remembering specific information over a short time but with getting them to grapple with key questions in a concentrated period of time according to specific criteria.
+A take-home exam takes advantage of Canvas’s Assignments tool to task students with completing an examination paper over a specified period of time.
+The focus here is typically not on tasking students with remembering specific information but with getting them to grapple with key questions and concepts.

-This type of exam is a nice compromise for instructors who want their students to demonstrate comprehension of key knowledge and concepts, but who also want to reduce anxiety and stress for students over exams at this extremely challenging time.
+This type of exam is a nice compromise for instructors who want their students to demonstrate comprehension of key knowledge and concepts, but who also want to reduce anxiety and stress for students over exams given the current context.

-This example showcases how the Professors wanted their students to demonstrate their understanding of key concepts in the first section of the take home exam, and then apply those concepts in the second part to a previously unseen scenario.
-Note how the Professors specify the exact criteria they want students to use in their responses.
+This example showcases how the instructors wanted their students to demonstrate their understanding of key concepts in the first section of the take home exam, and then apply those concepts to a previously unseen scenario.

 This guide from the Canadian government (of all places) provides an excellent overview of the positives (and the negatives) of take home exams and how to construct effective questions for them.